 This is because the RockREMOTE is a hybrid LTE-M / Certus 100 / Iridium Messaging Transport (IMT)-capable device, allowing the 40Geo to use a single ‘box’ for all of their connectivity requirements.
-The RockREMOTE can be configured to leverage the cellular network whenever available, and seamlessly switch to satellite when cellular is unavailable, giving the 40Geo team the perfect balance of optimised costs and 100% connectivity.
+The RockREMOTE can be configured to leverage the mobile network whenever available, and seamlessly switch to satellite when mobile data is unavailable, giving the 40Geo team the perfect balance of optimised costs and 100% connectivity.

 “We chose the RockBLOCK because it delivered exactly what we needed: plug-and-play satellite connectivity that delivers close to real-time data.
 The developer documentation is thorough and the API interface works well.

 The RockREMOTE is an exciting evolution allowing us to provide more data while controlling costs; this is the sort of innovation that will propel satellite IoT applications forward.”

 The new USVs enter operation in November 2022, and after trials in the Gulf of Mexico, will be available for global deployment from 2023.